rja907/g-v/README.md

 To run the tests, simply go to `gene-variants/src` and run `python manage.py test api.tests`.

 ## Installing and running this project:
-I decided that to limit the amount of time it takes to start the project, I should just give the user everything (i.e. not gitignoring node_modules etc.) so that the user can focus on what is necessary.

 The only thing that the user has to ensure is that they have the following installed:
 - python